uktrade/stream-zip/docs/getting-started.md

 This pattern of generators is typical for stream-unzip.
 Depending on how the generators are defined, it allows avoiding loading all the bytes of member files into memory at once.

-## Modes
+## Methods

-Each member file has a mode that must be specified in client code.
-See [Modes](modes.md) for an explanation of each.
+Each member file is compressed with a method that must be specified in client code.
+See [Methods](methods.md) for an explanation of each.

 ## Limitations